My account - online forms

 The aim of the scheme is to prevent repossession and put your mortgage on hold until you are back in employment or your income has increased.
 The due interest payments are added up and tacked onto the outstanding mortgage to pay when you can afford it.
 Therefore, there will be more to pay later.
 It is possible the mortgage term will be extended to help, so the total amount of interest repaid over the mortgage lifetime will increase.
 As the scheme is run by the banks, it’s likely the deferral of interest will be recorded on your credit files and could affect your credit rating.

 Contact your lender to see if they offer this scheme.

-The repossession prevention fund provides a one off interest-free loan to homeowners who are at risk of losing their home because of a temporary setback e.g. losing their job.
+When available, the repossession prevention fund provides a one-off interest-free loan to homeowners who are at risk of losing their home because of a temporary setback e.g. losing their job.
 The loan is available to the elderly, disabled and families with young children who must obtain debt advice first.
 The maximum loan available is £5,000.

 If you are having problems with paying your council tax please contact us.

 Tel: (01482) 394747